escherpad/luna/README.md

 ## Developing Luna

 - to build, run `npm run build`.
-This just called `tsc` in project root.
+This just calls `tsc` in project root.
-- to test, you can use `karma run`.
+- to test, you can use `karma start`.
 I use webStorm's karma integration to run the tests.

 ```typescript
 /** Created by ge on 12/6/15. */